Messi (cougar): Relations with other animals

 Messi also shared the property and attention of the Dmitrievs with a 10-year-old female cheetah named Ichel, who was given to the Dmitrievs by a circus trainer in December 2019 and revealed in January 2020.
 Ichel died of lung cancer in April 2020.

 The Dmitrievs own another female cheetah, named Gerda, who has a calm and gentle personality similar to Messi's.
 Messi becomes anxious when Gerda is present but relations between the two animals are improving.
 Gerda has her own YouTube channel, "I_am_cheetah".

 The Dimitrievs also had another feline in their house, a female Sphinx cat (hairless breed) called Kira; she lived in the house with little interaction with Messi.
 In April 2021, Kira met Gerda, but became very anxious and avoided her enclosure afterwards.
 She died of a dilated cardiomyopathy later that month.

 Criticism

 Despite mostly favorable attention on social media, some have criticized the Dmitrievs for keeping Messi under domestic circumstances.
-Opposers of the taming of wild animals fear that Messi's wild needs will not be met, and that once Messi reaches sexual maturity (he has since passed that mark) he may become more prone to dangerous behavior.
+Opponents of the taming of wild animals fear that Messi's wild needs will not be met, and that once Messi reaches sexual maturity (he has since passed that mark) he may become more prone to dangerous behavior.
 They advise the Dmitrievs to send Messi to a wildlife reserve or sanctuary.
 The Dmitrievs, however, believe that Messi would not be able to survive in a wild setting, not least because he requires daily medication.